Everything you need to know about academy trading subsidiaries

 With sensible planning and sound advice, a trading subsidiary and group structure can be advantageous for an academy trust in terms of observing good governance, ensuring regularity and separating its commercial income streams from core educational activities.
 If you wish to discuss anything in this article further, please do get in touch.

-This blog was written by Tom Meeks, a Director at Price Bailey.
+This blog was written by Tom Meeks, a Partner at Price Bailey.
 If you have any questions regarding this blog, you can contact Tom using the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.